 (A) Jeopardize the quality of defense or act to deny representation to qualified defendants;

 (B) Require or include direct payments from the applicant to the appointed counsel;

-(C) In no case shall such a program require or include direct payment(s) from the applicant to appointed counsel.
-No payments, compensation, or in-kind services shall be required from an applicant or client whose annual income is equal or less than one hundred twenty-five per cent of the federal poverty guidelines.
+(C) Require any payments, compensation, or in-kind services from an applicant whose gross income is equal to or less than 125% of the federal poverty level;

 (D) Require payments from a child applicant's parent if the child's parent or a relative of the parent is the alleged victim;

 (E) Base assessments on the appointed counsel fee bill, rather than the defendant's ability to pay;

 (F) Assess amounts that the person cannot reasonably be expected to pay without hardship;

 (G) Attempt to recoup the full cost of providing appointed counsel, experts, transcripts, or other associated expenses.